Improving Word Embedding Factorization for Compression Using Distilled Nonlinear Neural Decomposition: Introduction

-\textbf{First}, embedding compression models \citep{shi2018structured,chen2018groupreduce,khrulkov2019tensorized,shu2017compressing}, require two hyper-parameters to be fine-tuned.
+\textbf{First}, state-of-the-art embedding compression methods such as GroupReduce, Structured Emebedding and Tensor Train Decomposition \cite{shi2018structured,chen2018groupreduce,khrulkov2019tensorized,shu2018compressing}, require multiple hyper-parameters to be fine-tuned to optimize performance on each dataset.
 These hyper-parameters influence the number of parameters in the model, and thus the compression rate.
 This leads to an additional layer of complexity for optimizing the model for different NLP problems.
-Additionally, \cite{chen2018groupreduce} requires an additional optimization step for grouping words, and lacks end-to-end training through back-propagation. \cite{shi2018structured} also requires an additional step for performing k-means clustering for generating the quantization matrix.
+Additionally, \citet{chen2018groupreduce} requires an additional optimization step for grouping words, and lacks end-to-end training through back-propagation. \citet{shi2018structured} also requires an additional step for performing k-means clustering for generating the quantization matrix.
 Thus, most of the current state-of-the-art systems are much more complicated to fine-tune for different NLP problems and data-sets.

-\textbf{Second}, all the state-of-the-art embedding compression models compress the first and third components separately.
-In practice, state-of-the-art NLP models like \cite{NIPS2017_7181} have shown to perform better with parameter sharing between the first and third components \citep{press2016using}.
+\textbf{Second}, all the state-of-the-art embedding compression models compress the input and output embedding separately.
+In practice, state-of-the-art NLP models \cite{NIPS2017_7181,time-awareconv} have shown better performance with parameter sharing between the two \cite{press2016using}.
 Thus, there is a need for an exhaustive analysis of various embedding compression techniques, with parameter sharing.

-\textbf{Lastly}, embedding compression models not based on linear SVD (\cite{khrulkov2019tensorized,shu2017compressing,shi2018structured}) require the reconstruction of the entire embedding matrix or additional computations, when used at the output-layer.
-Thus, the model either uses the same amount of memory as the uncompressed model or requires additional computation cost.
+\textbf{Lastly}, embedding compression models not based on linear SVD \cite{khrulkov2019tensorized,shi2018structured} require the reconstruction of the entire embedding matrix or additional computations, when used at the output-layer.
+Thus during runtime, the model either uses the same amount of memory as the uncompressed model or pays a higher computation cost.
 This makes linear SVD based techniques more desirable for running models on edge-devices.